 Chef Miyasaka prefers to use fresh, seasonal ingredients rather than novel or peculiar foods.
 Furthermore, he sticks to traditional Japanese cuisine methods to draw out each ingredient's inherent flavor and seasonality.
 To accomplish this he seeks out the freshest seasonal ingredients that he can find from Toyosu Fish Market, as well as from producers all across Japan.
 In addition to that, Chef Miyasaka has a special penchant for white rice, the centerpiece of Japanese food culture.
 At the end of each course meal guests are treated to white rice that has been slowly cooked to perfection in an earthenware pot.
-And, at "Oryori Miyasaka" the chef brings in specially selected unpolished rice from Shiga that is polished on-site each day.
-The rice itself is cooked to "Niebana," which refers to sweet and flavorful fresh cooked rice that retains a high level of moisture.
+And, at ""Oryori Miyasaka"" the chef brings in specially selected unpolished rice from Shiga that is polished on-site each day.
+The rice itself is cooked to ""Niebana,"" which refers to sweet and flavorful fresh cooked rice that retains a high level of moisture.
 As soon as the rice is perfectly cooked, it's served up right away so guests can savor and enjoy a full course of white rice and take in each layer of flavor that the rice has to offer.
 When it comes to drinks, Chef Miyasaka picks out each and every bottle of Japanese sake himself to make sure each drink is perfectly suited to the menu.
-He typically keeps a modest selection of around 10 different brands of Japanese sake, each of which are specially picked to complement the food.
+He typically keeps a modest selection of Japanese sake, each of which are specially picked to complement the food.

 *The availability of this webpage does not guarantee that the restaurant presented provides services in English unless otherwise stated.
 Please be aware that English services may also depend on staff availability at the restaurant.

 A 10-minute walk from Omotesando Station, Exit A4(Tokyo Metro Chiyoda Line)